ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda/implement-lambda.md

 ![fig22](Figures/22.png)

 ## Environment Variables
-In the above code, we hardcoded an email, SNS topic, and temperature threshold.
-This means that every time those values change, we need to modify the function code and redeploy it.
+In the above code, you hardcoded an email, SNS topic, and temperature threshold.
+This means that every time those values change, you need to modify the function code and redeploy it.
 In practice, it is better to use environment variables.

 I will now show you how to modify the function code to use environment variables.
 First, you need to create two environment variables: EMAIL and TEMPERATURE_THRESHOLD.